How Do I Stop Overthinking Everything?

 Most things are not emergencies.

-You don’t need the full solution.
+You do not need the full solution.

 You just need the next step.